adinium72/ECM1400-Coursework/README.md

 ## Usage

-To run the application open the Windows® command prompt, navigate to the correct directory by means of the ***cd*** command and then type the command:
+To run the application open the Windows® command prompt, navigate to the correct directory in which main.py has been downloaded into from this repository, by means of the ***cd*** command and then type the command:
 ```sh
 python main.py
 ```